 A non-Rice website which is a source¬†for information about financial aid for students with disabilities is¬†the¬†HEATH Resource Center.
 The Heath Resource Center is not affiliated with Rice University; however, it has served as a national clearinghouse on postsecondary education for individuals with disabilities and may provide useful information in your search for financial aid and resources.¬†

-The¬†Center for Student Professional Development¬†(CSPD) at Rice offers comprehensive assistance on all aspects of employment and career decision making.
-The DRC and CSPD will work together when the specific needs of a student suggest a collaborative approach.¬†A non-Rice web site,¬†Job Seeking Skills for People with Disabilities, may be another useful resource.
+The¬†Center for Career Development (CCD) at Rice offers comprehensive assistance on all aspects of employment and career decision making.
+The DRC and CCD will work together when the specific needs of a student suggest a collaborative approach.¬†A non-Rice web site, the Job Accommodation Network (JAN), may be another useful resource.

 Rice Students with major medical or physical conditions are encouraged to complete a Medical Alert form.
 This form states whom the student wants contacted in the event of a medical emergency (e.g., Rice EMS unit, college personnel, professors and/or work supervisors).
 Students with epilepsy, diabetes, cardiac conditions or other similar health conditions may wish to complete a¬†Medical Alert Form¬†and a¬†Medical Alert Memo.
-Contact the DRC to discuss completion of this form, which does not guarantee specific medical responses or treatment.
-The form merely assists university personnel in being familiar with an individual‚Äôs medical background in the event of a crisis.
+Contact the DRC to discuss completion of this form.
+It does not guarantee specific medical responses or treatment, yet merely assists university personnel in being familiar with an individual‚Äôs medical background in the event of a crisis.

 Individuals at Rice with disabilities including mobility impairments, visual impairments, hearing impairments, speech impairments, and cognitive impairments should plan for evacuation in case of an emergency.
 Please fill out the¬†Personal Emergency Evacuation Plan¬†for the residential colleges, office buildings, labs or other facilities where you expect be on a regular basis.
 File updates as needed.
 Forward the plan to the Disability Resource Center.
 The plan will be submitted to RUPD and the Fire Safety Officer.